-Knowledge Assessment Methods GMP Comprehends importance of different elements of history 6,7 1 Knows likely causes and risk factors for conditions relevant to mode of presentation 6,7 1 Recognise that the patient's wishes and beliefs and the history should inform examination, investigation and management 6,7 1 Skills Identifies and overcomes possible barriers to effective communication 7 1 Manages time and draws consultation to a close appropriately 7 1 Manages alternative and conflicting views from family, carers, friends and members of the multi-professional team and maintains focus 7 1,3 Assimilates history from the available information from patient and other sources including members of the multi-professional team.
-7 1,3 Recognises and interprets appropriately the use of non verbal communication from patients and carers 7,8 1,3 Behaviours Shows respect and behaves in accordance with Good Medical Practice 7,8 3,4

-Core Completion of Specialty Training

-Obtains, records and presents accurate clinical history relevant to the clinical presentation.
+Knowledge Assessment Methods GMP Comprehends importance of diffe rent elements of history 6,7 1 Knows likely causes and risk factor of presentation ors for conditions relevant to mode 6,7 1 Recognise that the patient's wishe inform examination, investigation es and beliefs and the history should and management 6,7 1,4 Skills Identifies and overcomes possible e barriers to effective communication 7 1,3 Manages time and draws consulta ation to a close appropriately 7 1,3 Manages alternative and conflicting views from family, carers, friends and members of the multi-professional team and maintains focus 7 1,3 Assimilates history from the available information from patient and other sources including members of the multi-professional team.
+7 1,3 Recognises and interprets appropriately the use of non verbal communication from patients and carers 7,8 1,3 Behaviours Shows respect and behaves in accordance with Good Medical Practice 7,8 3,4 Descriptors Core Completion of S pecialty Training Obtains, records and presents Is able accurately to summarise th accurate clinical history relevant • accurate clinical history relevant to the clinical presentation.